Buyers Beware: Therapeutic Grade Essential Oils

-No governmental agency or generally accepted organization "grades" or "certifies" essential oils as "therapeutic grade," "medicinal grade," or "aromatherapy grade" in the U.S. There is no formally approved grading standard used consistently throughout the essential oil industry.
+No U.S. governmental agency or generally accepted organization "grades" or "certifies" essential oils as therapeutic grade, medicinal grade or aromatherapy grade in the U.S. There is no formally approved grading standard used consistently throughout the essential oil industry.

-By the time I first learned about holistic aromatherapy, a number of companies, including those that I otherwise find highly reputable, were also using the terms therapeutic grade and/or aromatherapy grade to describe their essential oils.
+By the time I first learned about holistic aromatherapy, a number of companies, including those that I otherwise find highly reputable, were using the terms therapeutic grade and/or aromatherapy grade to describe their essential oils.
 I didn't see anything malicious with these terms and the terms seemed to act as a way to quickly convey to consumers that the seller's essential oils were carefully sourced specifically for use by those seeking oils for holistic aromatherapy use.

-Most essential oils are distilled and standardized (adulterated) for use in other industries, so those carefully sourcing and selling essential oils intended for aromatherapy and therapeutic applications understandably do want a way to convey the suitability, purity and quality of their oils for therapeutic uses.
+Most essential oils are distilled and standardized for use in other industries, so those carefully sourcing and selling essential oils intended for aromatherapy and therapeutic applications understandably do want a way to convey the suitability, purity and quality of their oils for therapeutic uses.
 Soil conditions, seed quality, climate, altitude, growing conditions, harvesting, the care during distillation, bottling and storage can all play a part in the resulting quality of an essential oils.
 These are all factors that conscientious suppliers pay close attention to.
 Using these two-word terms seemed to be a concise way for suppliers to designate that their oils were suitable for use by those seeking oils for use in holistic aromatherapy.

 Though I'm a skeptical sort, I didn't originally find anything concerning about companies that used these terms.
-After much more careful thought back at the time I noticed NAHA's previous stance in prohibiting companies who used the 'grade' term from joining NAHA, I realized how truly meaningless and misleading these terms can be.
+After much more careful thought back at the time I noticed NAHA's previous stance in prohibiting companies who used the grade type terminology from joining NAHA, I realized how truly meaningless and confusing these terms can be.

 Recommendations for Consumers